debops/debops/docs/ansible/roles/postldap/getting-started.rst

 .. code-block:: console

-   debops service/postldap -l mail-server -t role::postfix --diff
+   debops run service/postldap -l mail-server -t role::postfix --diff

 This will execute the :ref:`debops.postfix` role in the context of the :ref:`debops.postldap` role and correct set of variables will be active.